top of page

 MAIL DELIVERY PROGRAM IN A SPECIAL EDUCATION CLASSROOM

-A mail delivery program is a perfect way to practice and generalize social skills, pre-vocational skills, and even sorting!
-My students LOVE delivering mail, and it allows our faculty to get to know them better.
-Mail delivery is a great classroom job.
+A mail delivery program is a great way to help students develop essential life skills, including social interactions, pre-vocational skills, and organizational abilities.
+Plus, it’s a fun and engaging way for students to become more involved in the school community!
+My students LOVE delivering mail, and it also helps our faculty get to know them better.
+This structured classroom job provides real-world experiences while reinforcing IEP goals in a meaningful way.
 Ready to get started in your special education classroom?
-Read these tips!
+Here’s everything you need to know!

 What is a Mail Delivery Program?